httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 --- abstract

-To aid debugging, HTTP caches often append headers to a response detailing how they handled the request.
-This specification codifies that practice and updates it for HTTP's current caching model.
+To aid debugging, HTTP caches often append header fields to a response explaining how they handled the request.
+This specification codifies that practice and updates it to align with HTTP's current caching model.

 --- note_Note_to_Readers